Northern cricket frog: Morphology

-Acris crepitans morphologically unique among hylidaes because of their unusually small size.
+Acris crepitans are morphologically unique among hylids because of their unusually small size, as well as their bumpy skin that is not really seen in the family of Hylidae.
 A snout vent length of 20mm marks sexual maturity.
 Females are slightly larger than males and can reach a maximum snout vent length of 38mm.
 The northern cricket frog's overall small size and limited skull ossification suggests miniaturization of this species.
 Miniaturization, or the evolution of a smaller body size, due to changes in anatomy, physiology, life history, and behavior over time.
 For this species, the necessity to rapidly attain sexual maturity could explain its miniaturization; frogs grow 12 to 26 mm within a few months in preparation for the breeding season.

 The cranial cartilages of these frogs are very mineralized with calcium, which reinforce cartilage as frogs develop into adulthood.
 These frogs possess small, thin, and long nasals, which is consistent with its being a small anuran.
 The nasals take a triangle-like shape.
 Other skeletal abnormalities of A. crepitans include lateral asymmetry in development of vomerine teeth and parasphenoid alae as well as tumor-like growth on the femur.

 Several hypotheses have been presented in an attempt to explain the observed abnormalities in this frog: small skeletal malformations are normally present at a high rate in this species, stress caused by habitat fragmentation, or there is environmental contamination.